bcornw2/Python-Flask-Boto3-DynamoDB-Employee-Registration-Site/README.md

-# Python-Flask-Boto3-DynamoDB-Employee-Registration-Site
+#Using Python, Flask, Boto3, and DynamoDB to allow web-based retrievals of DynamoDB content, as well as uploads of new items

-A website made hosted on Apache on an EC2 instance, which uses python+flask and boto3 to make API calls to DynamoDB to update and retrieve employees
+This is a website hosted on Apache on an EC2 instance, which uses Python + Flask + Boto3 to make API calls to DynamoDB to retrieve and update information on existing employees.

+It uses two text files, one to record all usage and requests, and one to verify that any newly-created data will be provisioned with the correct EmployeeID, ensuring no overlaps.